-Sharpe Ratio comes very handy to measure the risk-adjusted returns potential of a mutual fund.
-Generally, risk-adjusted return happens to be returns earned over and above the returns generated by a risk-free asset like a fixed deposit or a government bond.
-The extra returns are viewed in the light of the “extra risk” which an investor takes upon investing in a risky asset like equity funds.
-The risk inherent in an investment is determined using standard deviation.
+Sharpe ratio comes very handily to measure the risk-adjusted returns potential of a mutual fund.
+Generally, risk-adjusted return happens to be the returns earned over and above the returns generated by a risk-free asset like a fixed deposit or a government bond.
+The excessive returns are viewed in the light of the “extra risk” which an investor takes upon investing in a risky asset like equity funds.
+The risk inherent in an investment is determined using the standard deviation.
 Thus, a higher Sharpe ratio indicates better return yielding capacity of a fund for every additional unit of risk taken by it.
 It becomes a justification for the underlying volatility of the fund.
-In fact, you may use Sharpe ratio to compare the funds.
+In fact, you may use the Sharpe ratio to compare the funds.

 2. How to calculate Sharpe Ratio?

-You can easily locate Sharpe ratio in the fact sheet of a mutual fund.
-The Sharpe Ratio is calculated by subtracting the risk-free return from the portfolio return; which is known as the excess return.
-Afterward, the excess return is divided by the standard deviation of the portfolio returns.
-Basically, it is used to measure the excess return on every additional unit of risk taken.
-Generally, it is calculated on a monthly basis and then annualized for easy comprehension.
+You can quickly locate the Sharpe ratio in the fact sheet of a mutual fund.
+The Sharpe ratio is calculated by subtracting the risk-free return from the portfolio return; which is known as the excess return.
+Afterwards, the excess return is divided by the standard deviation of the portfolio returns.
+It is used to measure the excess return on every additional unit of risk taken.
+Generally, it is calculated every month and then annualised for easy comprehension.

 It is calculated using the formula given below:

-It means that if Sharpe ratio of a fund is 1.25 per annum, then the fund generates 1.25% extra return on every 1% of additional annual volatility.
-A fund with a higher standard deviation should earn higher returns to keep its Sharpe Ratio at higher levels.
-Conversely, a fund with a lower standard deviation can achieve a higher Sharpe Ratio by earning moderate returns consistently.
+It means that if the Sharpe ratio of a fund is 1.25 per annum, then the fund generates 1.25% extra return on every 1% of additional annual volatility.
+A fund with a higher standard deviation should earn higher returns to keep its Sharpe ratio at higher levels.
+Conversely, a fund with a lower standard deviation can achieve a higher Sharpe ratio by earning moderate returns consistently.

 3. What is the Significance of Sharpe Ratio?